Did you know that Stewart & Witton were leaders in multi-unit housing?

 Originally the Thornton & Douglas Ltd. garment factory, this early Stewart & Witton commission was built in the neighbourhood of other light industry, such as the Seedworks and Cannon Knitting Mills.
 As municipal records note, the brick details on this listed heritage property make for a richly textured façade along Cannon and Mary Streets.

 In 2019, Good Shepherd, a division of the local Catholic diocese, completed its conversion of the warehouse into affordable apartments.
+Good Shepherd Non-Profit Homes partnered with Historia Building Restoration for the revitalization of the exterior.
 On the upper storeys, residents can enjoy the original wood floors once trod by garment workers in the early 20th century.
 (Read the article by Steve Buist.)

 4. Gibson School Lofts